 Key Points:

-- The Deuce Bus offers service along the Strip and to Fremont Street at a palatable price ($8 for a 24-hour pass).
+- The Deuce Bus offers service along the Strip and to Fremont Street at a palatable price ($4 for a single ride).

-- Although inexpensive, The Deuce is slow due to how many stops it makes and is often quite crowded.
+- While inexpensive, The Deuce is slow due to how many stops it makes and is often quite crowded.

-According to survey data from the Las Vegas Convention and Visitor’s Authority (LVCVA), 58% of Las Vegas visitors visited downtown in 2022.
+According to a Las Vegas Convention and Visitors Authority (LVCVA) survey, 52% of visitors ventured downtown in 2024.

-Visitors on the Strip looking to get to Fremont Street by bus will need to leverage the Deuce bus route which runs up and down the Strip and extends to downtown.
+Visitors on the Strip looking to reach Fremont Street by bus will need to take the Deuce, which runs up and down the Strip and extends to downtown.

-Albeit slow, the Deuce can offer great views of resorts along the Strip.
+Although slow, the Deuce offers great views of resorts along the Strip.
 Grab a seat on the top floor of the double-decker bus and enjoy the ride!

-Those options are available for purchase at electronic ticket vending machines which are easy to use and can be found at each Deuce bus stop.
+Those options are available for purchase at electronic ticket vending machines, which are easy to use and found at each stop.

 The quickest and easiest way to buy your ticket, though, is via the RideRTC smartphone app which is available for both IOS and Android devices.
-Simply purchase your pass and scan the electronic ticket on your phone upon entering the bus.
+Simply purchase your pass and scan the electronic ticket on your phone when you enter the bus.

 Northbound Bus Stops (Heading Towards Fremont Street): Mandalay Bay, MGM Grand, Polo Towers, Planet Hollywood, Paris, Harrah’s, Venetian, Wynn, Resorts World, Circus Circus, Sahara, STRAT, and the Fremont Street Experience.